apache/nuttx/configs/samv71-xult/README.txt

        behavior on pings and ARP messages.
 But the behavior is OK with optimization disabled.
 This may or may not be a compiler issue; it may be a timing issue.

+       Symptoms vary from build to build but usually result in a hang.

      - The driver does not work with I- and D-Caches enabled.
 The behavior is just as for when compiler optimization is enabled.
-I have not yet found in coherency issues so this migh also be timing related.
+I have not yet found in coherency issues so this might also be timing related.

+       At -O2, many packets can be exchanged but eventually there is a hardfault, presumably because of a misdirected DMA.

   7. The USBHS device controller driver (DCD) is complete but non-functional.
      At this point, work has stopped because I am stuck.
 The problem is that